icapri/validators/README.md

 ## Description

 This library helps developers avoid errors and bugs during development.
 By validating via `@circinus/validators` errors like `Cannot read properties of undefined` won't appear anymore in the browser console.
+In this library has been paid extra attention to the types used, even when using generic types which is very important in TypeScript.

+The library does not depend on any other libraries, every validator has been build and used within the library.

 ## Installation